AbyssV/practicing/programming language/sql/MySQL.md

 >can have multiple unclustered indexes

-B+ Tree: Notice that data entries at leaf level are sorted

 #### Index Classification

 - Primary vs. secondary: If search key contains the primary key, then called the primary index.